yegor256/blog/_drafts/_better.md

 Telegram ([my channel](https://t.me/yegor256news)),
 Instagram ([click here](https://instagram.com/yegor256) to follow me), and, of course, GitHub (I'm [@yegor256](https://github.com/yegor256)).
 What's new you can hear from me?
-Maybe not so much, probably, but you will get a feeling of what's goin on in my life, where I'm heading, what I read, what I write, etc. Who do I follow?
+Probably, not so much, but you will get a feeling of what's going on in my professional life, where I'm heading, what I read, what I write, etc. Who do I follow?
-All authors of all books I like, all bloggers I ever enjoyed reading, all speakers I liked watching, key public figures and politicians, no matter whether I agree with or not.
+All authors of all books I like, all bloggers I've ever enjoyed reading, all speakers I liked watching, key public figures and politicians, no matter whether I agree with them or not.
 I believe you should do the same, to stay informed about the trends.

 **Lurke**.